marcellourbani/abap-adt-api/README.md

 This library simplifies access to the ADT REST interface.

-Supports a good share of what Eclipse tools can do with a simple JS/TS interface
+Supports a good share of what Eclipse tools can do with a simple JS/TS interface.

 Designed for general use, mostly used in [ABAP remote filesystem extension for visual studio code](https://github.com/marcellourbani/vscode_abap_remote_fs)